cyberbotics/webots/docs/guide/tiago++.md

 %robot tiago++ images/robots/tiago++/model.png

-Designed by PAL Robotics, TIAGo++ is a two-wheel human-like robot with two articulated arms finish by parallel grippers as end-effector.
+Designed by PAL Robotics, TIAGo++ is a two-wheeled human-like robot with two articulated arms finished by parallel grippers as end-effector.
 The model includes two articulated arms with 7-DoF to perform coordinated dual-arm actions.
 As the TIAGo model, this bi-manual version is completely ROS based, fully customizable and expandable with extra sensors and devices like end-effector (parallel gripper or Hey5 hand).
 TIAGo's software has out-of-the box extras available like navigation upgrade, human-robot interaction skills or teleoperation applications.